|Monthly Tech-Tip |

 A method of decorating terra cotta clay tiles by flood-filling liquid glaze into areas delineated by colored wax or grease lines.

-Challenges in this process are many.
+The challenges in this process are many.

 -Screen printing: For this an oil carrier will be the best (wax will clog the screen).
 Developing a mix of color powder and oil that will screen-print easily can be difficult.
 Since the oil burns away you can focus on the printability of the mix without concern about the type of oil used.